docker/docs/swarm/swarm_at_scale/troubleshoot.md

 In it's current configuration, the Swarm cluster only has single manager container running on a single node.
-If the container exits or the node fails, you will not be able to administer the cluster until you either; fix it, or replace it.
+If the container exits or the node fails, you will not be able to administer the cluster until you either fix it, or replace it.

 If the failure is the Swarm manager container unexpectedly exiting, Docker will